Multiple Imputation Through XGBoost: Introduction

-Another disadvantage of existing MI frameworks is the excessive computation time for large datasets.
-Recent advances in technology have rendered the collection and analysis of large datasets feasible.
-However, current MI methods, including those with abilities to capture complex data structures like \texttt{mice-cart} and \texttt{mice-rf}, are more suitable for small datasets and often struggle with medium datasets.
-When there are reasonably large amounts of missing values present across many variables, this problem can become unmanageable.
+Another drawback of existing MI frameworks is the excessive computation time for large datasets.
+Recent advances in technology have made the collection and analysis of large datasets feasible.
+However, current MI methods, including those that can capture complex data structures such as \texttt{mice-cart} and \texttt{mice-rf}, are more suited for small datasets and often struggle with medium and large datasets.
+This problem can become unmanageable when there is a moderate number of missing values present across many variables.
+Recently, \textbf{mice} has included \textbf{ranger} \citep{Wright2017}, a fast implementation of random forests, as one of its imputation methods.
+However, its imputation performance and computational time have not been investigated.

-Applying machine learning (ML) techniques to multiple imputation can help to tackle the computational bottleneck, but the validity of imputed values obtained by current ML-based implementations is questionable.
-One disadvantage is that some software can only perform single imputation and ignores the uncertainty about missing values, thus leading to invalid inference. \cite{zhang2019XGBoost} proposed to use an XGBoost-based model to impute time series data.
-To our knowledge, this is a single imputation approach.
-An \texttt{R} package \texttt{missRanger} \citep{mayer2019ranger} was developed using \texttt{ranger} \citep{wright2015ranger}, which is a faster implementation of random forests.
-It is mainly designed for single imputation even though \cite{wright2015ranger} claimed that multiple imputation with \texttt{missRanger} could be achieved by running the imputation model $M$ times.
-However, its performance has not been investigated.

-Another concern is that most ML-based implementations have validated their imputation performances by point prediction accuracy. \cite{rubin1996multiple} explained that imputation methods which aim to generate the most accurate imputed value based on the best point prediction would neglect the intrinsic uncertainty of the missing data.
-These methods are prone to underestimate variance, thus leading to invalid statistical inference. \cite{lall2020applying} implemented multiple imputation with denoising autoencoders in a \texttt{Python} library \texttt{midas}, which offers an efficient solution for large-sized incomplete data.
-The main goal of \texttt{midas} is to generate the most accurate imputed values relative to true values, and it appears to overlook whether imputed values reflect adequate variability.
-Similarly, \cite{YinglingJason2019MIoM} used metrics such as Root Mean Square Error (RMSE) and Mean Absolute Error (MAE) to validate XGBoost-based imputation models, which also aims to recreate the true data rather than represent the uncertainty of missing values.